Abdullah al Mahmood

-Abdullah Al Mahmood (আব্দুল্লাহ আল মাহমুদ; 1900–1975) was a Bengali politician and lawyer who served as the minister of industries and natural resources of Pakistan.
+Abdullah al Mahmood (আব্দুল্লাহ আল মাহমুদ; 4 April 1900 – 13 June 1975) was a Bengali politician and lawyer who served as the central minister of industries and natural resources of Pakistan.
+He also served as a member of the Bengal Legislative Assembly, a member of the Constituent Assembly of Pakistan, and a member of the National Assembly of Pakistan.

 Early life and education

-Abdullah al Mahmood was born in 1902, in the village of Koyelgati in Sheyalkol Union, Sirajganj which was formerly in Pabna District, Bengal Presidency.
+Mahmood was born on 4 April 1900, in the village of Koyelgati, in present-day Sirajganj District.
 He attended Sirajganj B. L. High School.
-After passing entrance examinations, Mahmood enrolled at the Carmichael College in Rangpur in 1915.
-He completed his IA in 1918, and moved on to study at the Calcutta Islamia College from which he graduated with a Bachelor of Arts in philosophy in 1920.
-Al Mahmood completed an MA from the University of Calcutta in 1923, his Bachelor of Laws from the same university in 1925.
+After passing the entrance examination, he enrolled at Carmichael College in Rangpur in 1915 and completed his intermediate of arts (IA) in 1918.
+He then studied at Calcutta Islamia College, from which he graduated with a Bachelor of Arts (BA) in Philosophy in 1920, and then completed a Master of Arts (MA) in Arabic in 1923 and a Bachelor of Laws (LLB) in 1925 from the University of Calcutta.

 Career

+Legal and educational career

-Al Mahmood started his career as a lawyer in 1924.
+Mahmood began his career as a lawyer in 1924.
 He was a founding member of Sirajganj College.
-He was also a member of the Dhaka University Court (since 1940–1951) and member of its Executive Council since 1947.
-He was member of the first syndicate (highest executive body) of Rajshahi University too.

-He was the director of Central Cooperative Bank for years, and appointed the chairman of Central Cooperative Bank.
-He was member of Indian Central Jute Committee and of Imperial Council of Agricultural Research and its advisory board (1945–1947).
+He also served as a member of the University of Dhaka Court from 1940 to 1951 and of its Executive Council from 1947, and was a member of the first syndicate of Rajshahi University.
+He was associated with the Central Cooperative Bank, serving as a director and later as chairman.
+He also served on the Indian Central Jute Committee and on the advisory board of the Imperial Council of Agricultural Research from 1945 to 1947.